cksystemsteaching/selfie/manuscript/architecture.md

 [High-level Programming Language](https://en.wikipedia.org/wiki/High-level_programming_language "High-Level Programming Language")
 : A programming language with strong abstraction from the details of the computer.
 In comparison to low-level programming languages, it may use natural language elements, be easier to use, or may automate (or even hide entirely) significant areas of computing systems (e.g. memory management), making the process of developing a program simpler and more understandable relative to a lower-level language.
 The amount of abstraction provided defines how "high-level" a programming language is.

 But which language should we learn and then use?
 There are so many already and then there are new ones being developed all the time.
-I think it is so bad, we should just give up and go home.
-Just kidding.
-No, the solution to this problem, in our opinion, is to develop a strong sense for semantics and awareness of your own understanding.
+The solution to this problem, in our opinion, is to develop a strong sense for semantics and awareness of your own understanding.
 Consider the following program:

 {line-numbers=on, lang=c}
 <<[A Simple C* Program](code/iteration.c)